Special Educational Needs and Disabilities

 - Contact details of the Special Educational Needs Co-ordinator (SENCO)

 - The roles of the SENCO, Headteacher, and Governing Body

 - Approach to Identification and early intervention

 - Useful Links

-The SEN Policy document explains in detail the School's objectives and approach in making provision for pupils with SEN, and covers:
+The SEND Policy document explains in detail the School's objectives and approach in making provision for pupils with SEN, and covers: